-- Summary Annotation: This type will summarize the source for the readers letting them know the central theme of the book, information about the author and the audience the book was designed for.
+- Summary Annotation: This type will summarize the source for the readers, letting them know the central theme of the book, plus information about the author and the audience the book was designed for.

-- Evaluative Annotation: Beyond just a quick summary, you’ll go into more depth about the author, including any expertise and bias they have.
+- Evaluative Annotation: Beyond just a quick summary, this type of annotation allows you to go into more depth about the author, including any expertise and bias they have.
 It might compare the work to other works and delve into why it was used for the topic along with strengths and weaknesses you found.

 An example of a summary annotation might look like:

-This story explores that way that pride and prejudice affect the relationship of Elizabeth and Mr. Darcy, along with other characters in the story.
+This story explores the way that pride and prejudice affect the relationship of Elizabeth and Mr. Darcy, along with other characters in the book.
 Written by Jane Austin, it is a…

 Difference in MLA